cucabel/cucabel/README.md

 ### What are you gonna find here?

-- The exercises I did at the Java back-end development program I attended
+- The exercises I did at the back-end development program I attended. -Java & Spring-
-- The exercises of the front-end development program, of the same academy, I did in my own
+- The exercises of the front-end development program, of the same academy, I did on my own. -HTML5, CSS, JavaScript, TypeScript-
+- REST API done with Java & Spring
+- OOP with Java, JavaScript, and Python
+- Data structures
-- Work in progress
+- JWT

+Currently, developing apps with Python, and learning node.js (MERN)

+Pending, TDD and Microservicies

 <!--